Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 print(unnormalize(X_obs[best_idx]))

-• We work in normalized [0,1]d space and unnormalize for the actual training.
+• The implementation operates in normalized [0,1]d space and unnormalizes before training.
 BoTorch strongly prefers normalized inputs.

-• BoTorch’s SingleTaskGP uses Matérn 5/2 kernel by default with automatic relevance determination (ARD), which learns per-dimension lengthscales.
+• BoTorch’s SingleTaskGP uses a Matérn 5/2 kernel by default with automatic relevance determination, which learns per-dimension lengthscales.

-• optimize_acqf uses 10 multi-start L-BFGS optimizations with 512 random initial points to find the global optimum of the acquisition function.
+• optimize_acqf uses ten multi-start L-BFGS optimizations with 512 random initial points to find the global optimum of the acquisition function.

-• This loop runs 28 trials total (8 random + 20 BO).
-On a single GPU with 3-epoch FashionMNIST, that’s ~30 minutes total.
+• The loop executes twenty-eight trials in total (eight random plus twenty BO).
+On a single GPU with three-epoch FashionMNIST, this takes approximately thirty minutes.

 Example 3: Multi-Objective BO with qNEHVI